res200183/aws-codepipeline-branch-filter-demo/README.md

 ## Architecture

-Developer → GitHub → CodePipeline → Build
+Developer → GitHub → AWS CodePipeline → Build

 The pipeline is configured to trigger **only when commits are pushed to the `main` branch**.